 It can also be all of the above.
-Choose what your end goal is and make sure to have a deep understanding of WHY it is important for you and the team.
+Choose what your end goal is and make sure to have a deep understanding of WHY it is crucial for you and the team.

 Some people might be new to the team.
-Which means trust does not exist yet.
+Which means trust doesn’t exist yet.
 They feel a little embarrassed, and they don’t feel that they belong, and they will be very cautious with their answers and commitment to participate in the activities.

-A key thing in team building is the location – If possible don’t do it at work.
+A key thing in team building is the location – If possible, don’t do it at work.
 Disconnect from the day to day issues, interference, and walk-ins.
-This activity is very important – respect it.
-If you can host it in your house, you will not just have a place outside of work for free, but you will also come out as an open person who is willing to contribute and be vulnerable.
-That will encourage them to do the same at work.
-So pick a place where you can talk quietly for at least 3-4 hours without interruptions.
+This activity is essential – respect it.
+If you can host it in your house, you will not just have a place outside of work for free, but you will demonstrate you’re an open person who is willing to contribute and be vulnerable.
+That will encourage your team to do the same at work.
+Pick a place where you can talk without interruptions for at least 3-4 hours.
 Have coffee, snacks, and water available; you can even plan a potluck where everyone brings something for lunch, creating a craft lunch together.
-If you get a department budget, you can invest in either a luxury breakfast or a great takeout lunch.
+If you get a department budget, you can invest in either a luxury breakfast or an excellent takeout lunch.
 You want to impress and make them feel welcome?
 Cook breakfast for them!
 I bought my favorite croissants.

 Investing in grounding is crucial.
 People arrive at your event with their day to day problems.
-Maybe they have a sick child, maybe they had a huge fight with their spouse last night and not sure where the relationship goes.
-You need to overcome the internal feelings, the inside chatter.
-You need to take their mind off the day to day problems and focus on what is going on in the room, to focus on achieving the day’s goals.
+Maybe they have a sick child, perhaps they fought with their spouse last night and not sure where the relationship goes.
+It would be best if you help your team overcame the internal feelings, the inside chatter.
+Take their mind off the day to day problems, and focus on what is going on in the room.
 For this purpose, we use grounding activities.
 Grounding can be a silly and fun activity like throwing a ball between members and trying not to drop it, into more value-based exercises, I use this site https://www.icebreakers.ws/, and you can always google more.

-My favorite exercise is the one which each team member thinks of a role model they have.
+My favorite exercise is the one in which each team member thinks of a role model they have.
 Real or imaginary.
 Then list which values they represent that they admire.
 You can share between the members as these are this member’s core values!
 Understanding these and sharing them connects people on a deep level.
-Sharing values show that we are much more than what we show or what others see at work.
-It shows we can connect on a deeper level with one another.
+Sharing values show that we are much more than what we appear to be or what others see at work.
+It demonstrates we can connect on a deeper level with one another.

-All the steps from now on are taken with the full participation of your team.
+From this point, take all steps with the full participation of your team.
 Do not tell them what you think and then ask them what they think.
-Let them be a part of the creation.
+Let them be part of the creation.
 You can have something in mind but say it last.
 The power in this process is creating something TOGETHER.
 The team doesn’t belong to you.
 You are all part of it.

-We want to “prepare” as we need to control the process.
+You might feel that you need to “prepare.”
+This is our need for control taking over.
 You might be afraid that “If I don’t prepare something, there will be nothing!”
-We need to trust our employees, be curious, let them express their ideas, let them engage and impact the process.
+We need to trust our employees, be curious, let them express their ideas, allow them to engage, and impact the process.
 That will empower them!